Peer ‘behind-the-scenes’ of famous works of art with the help of AI

 Now with “outpainting,” the only limit users face—other than the content filters—are the number of credits they have.
 (Everyone gets 50 free generation credits during their first month and 15 to use every month after that.
 Blocks of 115 additional credits can be purchased for $15.)
 Generating an initial image takes one credit, as does every additional outpainted section.

 Outpainting works as an extension to DALL-E 2.
-Users select a 1,024-pixel by 1,024-pixel area where they want to extend the image to and can specify any additional prompts to guide the AI.
-For example, to add more of a to the astronaut on a horse, you could change the prompt to “an astronaut riding a horse on the moon with stars in the background in the style of Andy Warhol.”
+Users select a 1,024-pixel by 1,024-pixel square area where they want to extend the image to and can specify any additional prompts to guide the AI.
+For example, to add more of a background to the astronaut on a horse, you could change the prompt to “an astronaut riding a horse on the with stars in the background in the style of Andy Warhol.”

 For each outpainted section, DALL-E 2 will offer up four possibilities for users to select.
 If none of them work for the image, you can get it to try again.

 Most impressively, outpainting “takes into account the image’s existing visual elements—including shadows, reflections, and textures.”
-This means that any details added “maintain the context” of the image and can really like part of a coherent whole.
+This means that any details added “maintain the context” of the image and can really look like part of a coherent whole.

 Extending Girl with a Pearl Earring

-If you want to try outpainting, you will need to sign up to DALL-E 2.
+If you want to try outpainting, you will need to up to DALL-E 2.
 Open AI is currently operating a rolling waitlist.
 If you want to sign up, you can do so here

 The post Peer ‘behind-the-scenes’ of famous works of art with the help of AI appeared first on Popular Photography.